 The South-East Rivers Trust, Downstream Defender;

 - The Beverley Brook flows through both Wimbledon Common and Richmond Park in southwest London.
-Despite having the characteristics of a rural river, in places the Brook is heavily impacted by urban pollution, and as a result the ecology of the river has suffered.
-To address this, South East Rivers Trust will install a ‘downstream defender’ – a large hydrodynamic vortex chamber through which urban runoff is discharged – and in which the various pollutants are trapped at high rates of efficiency.
+Despite having the characteristics of a rural river, in places, the Brook is heavily impacted by urban pollution, and as a result, the ecology of the river has suffered.
+To address this, South East Rivers Trust has installed a ‘downstream defender’ – a large hydrodynamic vortex chamber through which urban runoff is discharged – and in which the various pollutants are trapped at high rates of efficiency.